mantou132/gem/README.md

 ## Features

 - **Lightweight:**
-  The whole framework is divided into three modules (custom elements, global data management, routing), you can choose whether to use the built-in custom elements, all the content is packaged together and only 40kb.
+  The whole librarie is divided into three modules (custom elements, global data management, routing), you can choose whether to use the built-in custom elements, all the content is packaged together and only 15kb(br compression).

 - **Simple:**
   There is no new syntax, everything is HTML, CSS, JavaScript.
 There is no superfluous concept, only "Observe" is needed to create reactive custom elements;